FabianVegaA/sigmaF/README.md

 ### Options of command line (SigmaF v1.1)

-1. `-ncover`: This allows that the cover page to be not displayed.
+1. `-ncover`: This does not allow the cover page to be displayed.
 2. `-cover`: This allows the cover page to be displayed.
-3. `-version`: This display the version of SigmaF installed.
+3. `-version`: This displays the version of SigmaF installed.

 ### Commands to REPL
 1. `exit()`: This it allow you exit of the REPL.
-2. `load()`: Whith this commands you can load a `file.sf`.
-For this, you must add like parameter a valid path. (version 1.1)
+2. `load()`: With this you can load a `file.sf`.
+For proper use of this command, you must add parameter as a valid path. (version 1.1)
 3. `update()`: This command reloads the path previously loaded. (version 1.1)

 ---
 ## Tutorial SigmaF

-Before to start, it's necessary to know this.
+Before starting, it is necessary to know this.

 ``` SigmaF
 printLn("Hello, World!")